An interactive workshop for young adult artists

 - All young people have creative talent;

-- The creative talent of young people, when combined with diligence and hard work, has value that people will pay attention to and pay money for;
+- The creative talent of young people, when combined with diligence and hard work, has value;

-- Developing talent is a way of building self-confidence, motivation, healthy life choices, and strong foundations for adulthood.
+- Developing talent is a way of building self-confidence, motivation and healthy life choices;

 “At Green House Graphics, I’ve learned that art can evolve into something I hadn’t anticipated when first starting a project.
 For example, this piece started with me just drawing a feather, and that slowly turned into an entire scene that I hadn’t planned right from the start.”